GetResponse Alternatives

 Is GetResponse worth it for the webinar feature alone?

-If you run live webinars at least once a month, yes.
-The bundled webinar tool replaces a separate WebinarJam, EverWebinar, or LiveStorm subscription, and the all in one math pencils out.
-If you run one or two webinars a year, a standalone tool with pay as you go pricing is almost always cheaper.
+If you run live webinars at least once a month and the workload sits on the Creator tier, yes.
+The bundled webinar tool replaces a separate WebinarJam, EverWebinar, or LiveStorm subscription, and the all-in-one math pencils out.
+If you run one or two webinars a year, a standalone tool with pay-as-you-go pricing is almost always cheaper.

 Cheapest GetResponse alternative with full automation?

-Moosend Pro at 9 dollars a month is the cheapest with the full automation builder and unlimited sends.
-MailerLite's Growing Business tier at 10 dollars a month is the next step up with a more polished editor and bundled landing pages.
+Moosend Pro at $9/mo monthly (or $7/mo annual) for 500 contacts is the cheapest with a full automation builder and unlimited sends.
+MailerLite's Growing Business tier at $10/mo unlimited subscribers is the next step up with a more polished editor and bundled landing pages.

 Will my contacts and automations migrate cleanly?